The Resolution Property via Azumaya Algebras: Introduction

 Now we introduce the notion of a quotient stack following \cite{EHKV}.

-\begin{defn} Let $X$ be a qcqs algebraic stack, we say that $X$ is a quotient stack if it is isomorphic to $[Z/GL_n]$ where $Z$ is an algebraic space. \end{defn}
+\begin{definition} Let $X$ be a qcqs algebraic stack, we say that $X$ is a \emph{quotient stack} if it is isomorphic to $[Z/\mathbf{GL}_n]$ where $Z$ is an algebraic space. \end{definition}

 In general, it is very difficult to verify if an arbitrary algebraic stack is a quotient stack but we give a criterion below.
-Recall that a morphism of algebraic stacks $X \to Y$ is said to be projective if there exists a finite-type quasicoherent sheaf $E$ on $Y$ and a factorization $X \to \mathbb{P}(E)_Y \to Y$ where $\mathbb{P}(E)_Y$ is the projectivization of $E$ over $Y$ and $X \to \mathbb{P}(E)_Y$ is a closed immersion.
+Recall that a morphism of algebraic stacks $X \to Y$ is said to be projective if there exists a finite-type quasi-coherent sheaf $E$ on $Y$ and a factorization $X \to \mathbf{P}(E)_Y \to Y$ where $\mathbf{P}(E)_Y$ is the projectivization of $E$ over $Y$ and $X \to \mathbf{P}(E)_Y$ is a closed immersion.
+Also, let $I_X \to X$ denote the inertia stack and for any morphism $f: T \to X$, let $I_f \to T$ denote the associated base change.